Keep in Touch

 But international companies want to replace this exceptional biodiversity with monoculture plantations of sugar cane and oil palm.
 Huge amounts of Sumatran forest have already been lost.

-Local people staunchly to cutting the forest.
-It contains the headwaters of the Kerto River, and if the trees were cut down, floods would hit the surrounding villages.
+Local people staunchly object to cutting the forest,w hich contains the headwaters of the Kerto River.
+They know that if the trees were cut down, floods would hit the surrounding villages.
 The river and a 50-acre lake within the forest area are the only sources of clean water for the community.

 In addition, during seasons when there is little fruit in the forest, KLEUNG provides bananas and other food for monkeys and birds there, so that the animals don’t go into the residents’ settlements.